Mohamediibra7im/my-personal-portfolio/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Technologies Used

+This project is built using the following technologies:

+- [Next.js](https://nextjs.org) - A React framework for production.
+- [TypeScript](https://www.typescriptlang.org) - A strongly typed programming language that builds on JavaScript.
+- [Vercel](https://vercel.com) - Deployment and hosting platform.
+- [Geist Font](https://vercel.com/font) - A modern font family for Vercel.

+## Languages Used

+This project is developed using the following programming languages:

+- [TypeScript](https://www.typescriptlang.org) - A strongly typed superset of JavaScript.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - A versatile programming language for web development.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: